 A comprehensive intake evaluation will be conducted by a physician with expertise in insomnia and psychiatric disorders.
 You will have an opportunity to complete questionnaires for a systematic evaluation of emotional symptoms, stress, and various factors that will be considered for the recommendation of the appropriate modality of insomnia treatment.
-Then, an in-person interview and examination will take place at the UCLA Insomnia Clinic located in the 300 Medical Plaza building.
+Then, a physician will conduct an interview with you.
 Following this thorough assessment, the evaluating physician will discuss treatment options with you, taking into account various factors including your own preference.

 To identify how to best treat your insomnia and track your progress, we will ask you to keep a sleep diary for one to two weeks.
 The cognitive part of CBT-I will teach you how to recognize and change thoughts and beliefs that impact your ability to sleep.
 You will learn skills that will help you to challenge and change negative thought patterns and worries that may prevent sleep.
 The behavioral part of CBT-I will help you develop good sleep habits, become aware of behaviors that keep you from sleeping well, and restore your ability to sleep soundly.

 Depending on your needs, we will recommend some of the following CBT-I techniques:

 The UCLA Insomnia Clinic offers a program composed of 8 weekly sessions of MBBT-I, a behavioral treatment for insomnia that we have developed based on Mindful Awareness Practices program (MAPs).
 In MBBT-I, patients learn the principles and practices of mindfulness, develop their personal mindfulness practices, apply mindfulness principles in their daily lives, learn skills to improve their sleep and gain support through interactions with therapists.
 We have extensively studied MBBT-I and, our research has demonstrated that this behavioral treatment is effective in improving insomnia.
 Our MBBT-I sessions are facilitated by licensed clinical psychologists who have intensive training and experience in teaching mindfulness and providing psychotherapy.